SERVING CHICAGOLAND CLIENTS IN PERSON AND REMOTE CLIENTS THROUGHOUT ILLINOIS.

 Anne is a proud member of the Amicable Divorce Network, the only international organization qualitatively vetting divorce professionals for fair billing practices, commitment to out-of-court resolution, and experience in the field.

-Anne MacIver is an Illinois attorney, entrepreneur, and mediator with 25+ years of advocacy, negotiation, writing, communications, and strategic advising at a high level among various industries.
+Anne MacIver is an Illinois attorney, entrepreneur, and mediator with 25+ years of advocacy, negotiation, communications, and strategic advising at a high level among various industries.